The Royal Canadian Regiment and

 It is on a long rutted track past a farm and then a good walk up to the cemetery itself, once you have arrived though it is a sad, beautiful but lonely spot, I would guess rarely visited.
 We decided to exit through the fields in front of us and found the track much better but at one stage we thought it was a dead end, but it turned sharply past some small factory-type buildings and led onto a main road.

-The RCR graves are right under the trees so not the best photos I have ever taken but readable.
+The RCR graves are right under the trees.

 Peter